npcole/npyscreen/docs/UserDoc.rst

     Be very careful with this method.
 It is called for every keypress while the Form is being edited, and there is no guarantee that it might not be called even more frequently.
 By default it does nothing, and is intended for you to override.
 Since it gets called so frequently, thoughtlessness here could slow down your whole application.

    For example, be very conservative with redraws of the whole Form (a slow operation) - make sure you put in code to test whether a redraw is necessary, and try to only redraw widgets that really need to be changed, rather than redrawing the whole screen.

+*while_waiting(), keypress_timeout*
+   If you wish to perform actions while waiting for the user to press a key, you may define a *while_waiting* method.
+You should also set the attribute *keypress_timeout*, which is a value in ms.  Whenever waiting for input, if more than the time given in *keypress_timeout* passes, while_waiting will be called.
+Note that npyscreen takes no steps to ensure that *while_waiting()* is called at exactly regular intervals, and in fact it may never be called at all if the user continually presses keys.

+   A *keypress_timeout* value of 10 ensures that the *while_waiting* method is called about every second.

+   See the included example TIMEOUT-EXAMPLE.py for a fully worked example.

 Displaying and Editing Forms
 ****************************